axel407/axel407/README.md

 - 👋 Hi, I’m @axel407
-- 👀 I’m interested in progrmming
+- 👀 I’m interested in programming
 - 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: Axel_Jkit@protonmail.com